 - Why did Boudicca stand up to the Romans?

-- How dark were the Dark Ages?
+- How innovative were the Romans?